Indian Football League: Sponsorship

-Since the original National Football League, the Indian league has always been sponsored.
-When the I-League began in 2007 the last sponsor from the old National Football League, ONGC, were brought in as the sponsors, making the league be known as the ONGC I-League.
+When the I-League began in 2007, the last sponsor from the old National Football League, ONGC, were brought in, making the league be known as the ONGC I-League.
 However, after the 2010–11 season, the deal with ONGC was not renewed and the I-League was left without a sponsorship deal till 2013.
-On 24 September 2013, it was announced that telecommunications company, Airtel would be the new title sponsor of the I-League, thus making the league known as the Airtel I-League.
-In December 2014, it was announced that Hero MotoCorp would replace Airtel as the title sponsor for the league and hence the league would be known has Hero I-League.

-The league is currently without a title sponsor, as Hero decided not to renew its sponsorship deal with Indian football after 2022–23 season.
+On 24 September 2013, it was announced that telecommunications company Airtel would be the new title sponsor of the I-League, making it known as the Airtel I-League.
+In December 2014, it was announced that Hero MotoCorp would replace Airtel as the title sponsor and hence the league would be known as the Hero I-League.
+Hero decided not to renew its sponsorship deal after 2022–23 season.
+Following the rebrandin in 2026, Star Cement became the title sponsor of the IFL.